danfuzz/bayou/local-modules/testing.md

-Arugula Server-side Unit Tests
+Arugula Module Unit Tests
 ==============================

-The `test` directory holds the Arugula server-side unit tests.
+Tests for Bayou modules are held in a `tests` directory within the module.
 Arugula uses the Mocha test runner framework.
 At present test results are dumped to the server console output.

 Chai is the assert package.
 It supports `should`, `expect`, and `assert` styles of test definition.

 Chai as Promised is used for wrapping test checks around promise results.

-Any files in the `test` directory that end with `.js` will be added to the test runner.
-See `test/test_test.js` for a sample test.
+Any files in the `tests` directory that end with `.js` will be added to the test runner.

 ### Other docs